Saturday, January 19, 2013

 Point out these words: serious reflection, great uneasiness, I attended…as often as occasion would permit, in process of time, at length…he even thought ahead about what place would be the best place to offer his prayer.

 When it came to translating the golden plates, Oliver came into the picture at the point where Joseph was translating so fast that Oliver hardly had time to dip his pen in the ink.
 It looked so easy.
-But he had not been there to see the months that Joseph has spent learning to translate, pouring over the characters, looking for similar ones, doodling with them on paper, struggling to learn what they meant.
+But he had not been there to see the months that Joseph had spent learning to translate, poring over the characters, looking for similar ones, doodling with them on paper, struggling to learn what they meant.
 It’s like going to a concert and hearing a great violinist play a masterwork.
 We may say, “I’d give half my life to play like that,” when that, in fact, is what the violinist has done.
 We don’t see the preparation, the work, the frustration, the years of lessons.
 We just see how easy it looks now.

 Read aloud D&C 9:7-10.